HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 The registered office of the **Society** shall be at such place in New Zealand as the **Committee** from time to time determines.

-Changes to the registered office shall be notified to the Registrar of Incorporated Societies—
+Changes to the registered office shall be notified to the Registrar of Incorporated Societies:

 - at least 5 working days before the change of address for the registered office is due to take effect, and